AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 >
 >The publish instance must be reachable from the Adobe Campaign server.

-### Configuring the Adobe Campaign Remote User {#configure-user}
+## Configuring the campaign-remote User in AEM {#configure-user}

-You need to set a password for the AEM `campaign-remote` user.
-It is necessary in order to connect Adobe Campaign Classic with AEM as a Cloud service.
+In order for Campaign to communicate with AEM, you need to set a password for the `campaign-remote` user in AEM.

 1. Log into AEM as an administrator.
 1. On the main navigation console, click on **Tools** in the left rail.